CS2103JAN2017-T16-B2/main/docs/DeveloperGuide.md

 The diagram below shows the interaction between different components for the `Command History` feature. <br><br>
 <img src="images\SDforCommandHistory.png" width="800"><br>
 _Figure 2.7.6 : Component interactions for `Command History` feature when user iterate through their command history for the session by pressing the up or down key_
-<br /><br />
-CommandHistoryManager implements a Singleton design as all command history should go to the same manager.<br />
-The CommandHistoryManager can be accessed through the getInstance() method.
-<br /><br />

 The diagram below shows the interaction between different components for the delete label command via `delete`. <br><br>
 <img src="images\SDforDeleteLabel.png" width="800"><br>